-- 85. (1) The Municipality must comply and enforce compliance with-

-- (a) the provisions of this By-law;
+- 85. (1) The Municipality must comply and enforce compliance with- - (a) the provisions of this By-law;

-- (b) the provisions of a zoning scheme;

-- (c) conditions imposed in terms of this By-law or previous planning legislation; and - (d) title deed conditions. - (2) The Municipality may not do anything that is in conflict with subsection (1).
+- (b) the provisions of a zoning scheme; - (c) conditions imposed in terms of this By-law or any law repealed by the Land Use Planning Act. - (2) The Municipality may not do anything that is in conflict with subsection (1).